jhcook/kubernetes-dev-env/README.md

 The stack provides the latest Rancher release (2.6.5) and Calico with an option for Calico Enterprise (3.13) -- for those with appropriate credentials.

+## Kubernetes Support

+The reference is tested on Minikube and should work with upstream Kubernetes.
+Support for other platforms are managed in the root and module subdirectories with `<distribution_name>` as the directory name.
+For instance, OpenShift is represented as `./ocp` and e.g., `hpa/ocp` throughout the project.

 ## Up and Running

 The following instructions have been wrapped and provided in `quickstart.sh`.